ArmDeveloperEcosystem/workshop-ai-gke/README.md

 sudo docker buildx build -f Dockerfile --target server --tag ${DOCKER_IMAGE}-server:latest .
 </ql-code-block>

-Upload JUST THE SERVER image to Google Artifact Registry

 Make an image from docker template to be included in this repo, using command that ensures it makes an arm64 ONLY build

 ### Push llm server image to artifact repository

 TODO Michael: This section isn't needed, as we will provide images.
 But for reference:

+We want to upload just the server image into our GCP Project's Artifact Registry.

 <ql-code-block templated bash>
 ARTIFACT_REGISTRY="us-east4-docker.pkg.dev/arm-deveco-stedvsl-prd/boutique"